-\\\\Self Defense is the physical inability otherwise to walk away from a situation.
-If a student is able to walk away, but chooses to respond in a manner that violates student code of conduct, all individuals involved will be held accountable.
+NOTE: Self Defense is the physical inability otherwise to walk away from a situation.
+If a student is able to walk away but chooses to respond in a manner that violates student code of conduct, all individuals involved will be held accountable.

-35. Fighting (intent to do harm to another)
+34. Fighting (intent to do harm to another)

 1st Offense: Restorative practice, apology (written or verbal).
+Lunch detention (1-5) days or loss of recess (1-

+5) days.
 Administration has the discretion to move to a 2nd offense based on severity.